Where can I buy the Fotokite Phi?

 How should I care for the Fotokite Phi?

 Always put the Phi back in the case after use.
 Avoid getting it dirty / sandy / dusty / wet.
-Always assess your surroundings before flying your Phi and always keep an eye on the Phi while it is in the air.
+Before you fly, always check the tether for damage, assess your surroundings and constantly keep an eye on the Phi while it is in the air.